ecmagnuson/godo/README.md

     "pay credit card bill @home finance"

-both of these tasks are `@home` but they have different `+project` tags associated with them. this underlying though process forms the basis of `godo`
+both of these tasks are `@home` but they have different `+project` tags associated with them. this underlying though process forms the basis of godo

-the following is a list of the functionaility of `godo`
+the following is a list of the functionality of godo

 - add one task at a time
 - add multiple tasks at a time